vhaghani26/epigenerator/README.md

 ```

-## 1. `FASTQ_Me`
+## 1. `FASTQ_Me2`

 When you receive your sequencing data, the sequencing lanes will need to be merged.
-FASTQ_Me handles the merging of lanes whether the data is maintained on SLIMS or local.
+FASTQ_Me2 handles the merging of lanes whether the data is maintained on SLIMS or local.

 **SLIMS Data**